akelly1954/Samples/README.md

      full detail of how to get to the file today, as well as a copy of the source in its current raw (unmodified) form.

 The (now a) function uses a configurable number of memory mapped buffers (4, in this case) that get filled up, one at a time, by the API.
-This layer is implemented as a C function which uses callback functions to deliver each frame in YUYV format (Packed YUV 4:2:2, YUY2) to the next level up, C++ objects that copy each memory mapped buffer (currently I'm seeing frame sizes of up to 175Kb each using my webcam which provides 1920x1080 pixels per frame).
+This layer is implemented as a C function which uses callback functions to deliver each frame in YUYV format (Packed YUV 4:2:2, YUY2) or H264 (H264 with start codes) to the next level up, C++ objects that copy each memory mapped buffer (using H264, I'm currently seeing frame sizes of up to 175Kb each using my webcam which provides 1920x1080 pixels per frame.
+Most frames, though, are less than 50Kb each).
 The numbers will be exponentialy higher for cameras that have a higher resolution.

 Each frame buffer is copied into a C++ std::array<> object (each element represented as a uint8_t character), an std::shared_ptr<> set up for it, and from that point, the data does not have to be copied again unless and until the frame has to be converted into a different video format (by Qt, one hopes...).
 Each std::shared_ptr<> object is added to a ring buffer (*Util/include/circular_buffer.hpp*) and handled, one by one, in a different std::thread (not the data itself, but the pointer object to it) - using an object which has an embedded condition variable, to avoid having to poll the ring buffer for newly available frame buffers (*Util/include/condition_data.hpp*).

 Currently all of this is implemented and working all the way up to and including the separate thread which peels off one frame at a time from the ring buffer, and appends each frame to a file until the process eventually exits.
+This file can be viewed by any of several viewers that handle YUYV or H264 formats.
+In order to see the results from the file in a viewer, you can do this (for H264 format):

+    ffmpeg -f h264 -i v4l2_raw_capture.data -vcodec copy v4l2_raw_capture.mp4

+Where the *v4l2_raw_capture.data* is the name of the raw data file created by **main_v4l2_raw_capture**, and the .mp4 file is the output from *ffmpeg*.
+Having done this, you can view the video with any viewer you normally use.
-This file can be viewed by any of several viewers that handle YUYV format, albeit with some abnormalities (there's no metadata included with the frames).
-This is simply a test mechanism for the sanity of the layers below the thread which is handling the frame buffers.
+I use this to test the sanity of the layers below the thread which is handling the frame buffers.

 Obviously this is a Linux-only solution.
 The Windows-only solution for grabbing frames will have to be considerably different (and is not being addressed at the moment).

-Currenly, I'm implementing profiling done at run time of various factors in this mechanism that will control how well the whole mechanism works:  various configurable hardware parameters (the V4L2 interface), the number of frame buffer pointers in the ring buffer (the queue size), etc. This is work in progress.
+Currenlty, I'm implementing profiling done at run time of various factors in this mechanism that will control how well the whole mechanism works:  various configurable hardware parameters (the V4L2 interface), the number of frame buffer pointers in the ring buffer (the queue size), etc. This is work in progress.

 As this is being built up from hardware, I pause at each layer to document and test (and fix bugs) before moving up to the next layer.
 After this, it's Qt time.
 That should be fun.